Asymptotic analysis of high order soliton for the Hirota equation: The asymptotic analysis to high-order soliton

 where

 and the subscripts $_{1}$ in $\mathbf{F}_1$ and $\mathbf{B}_1$ stand for the matrices depending on the spectral parameter $\lambda_1$, $\mathbf{F}_{1,1}$ represents the first row of matrix $\mathbf{F}_1$, $f_{1,l}$ is given in equation \eqref{eq:f-exp}.
-To analyze the asymptotic behavior of the high order single-pole soliton, we rewrite the relative matrices $\mathbf{B}_1$ of the determinant solutions:
+To analyze the asymptotic behavior of the high-order single-pole soliton, we rewrite the relative matrices $\mathbf{B}_1$ of the determinant solutions:

 where $\mathbf{P}_N=\left(\binom{i+j-2}{i-1}\right)_{1\leq i,j\leq N}$ stands for the $N$-th order Pascal matrix which can be performed the $LU$ decomposition $\mathbf{P}_N=\mathbf{S}_N^{\dag}\mathbf{S}_N$, and Due to the Lemma \ref{lemma1}, the leading polynomial of $f_{1,l\geq 1}$ is